awslabs/gluonts/examples/SageMaker_SDK_Tutorial.md

 ```

 So we could use the predictor straight away to predict on some additional data if we would like. <br/>
-We can also inspect our training history and monitored metrics (like resource consumption or epoch loss) on Sagemaker under "Training/Training jobs" here:
+We can also inspect our training history and monitored metrics (like resource consumption or epoch loss) on SageMaker under "Training/Training jobs" here:

 ```python